How To Fix a Sharp Microwave That Runs For 3 Seconds and Then Shuts off

 Please pay attention to any error codes displayed on the control panel, as they can indicate specific issues like magnetron failure, voltage problems, thermistor failure, or control board problems, which may require further troubleshooting or component replacement.

-See also How To Fix Sharp Microwave That Keeps Beeping
+See also How To Fix A Lost Power In Your Sharp Microwave

 Inspecting Electrical Components